 Modeling Tool IDs Genes That Control Stress Response in Plants

 An interdisciplinary team of researchers from North Carolina State University and University of California, Davis has developed a modeling algorithm that is able to identify genes associated with specific biological functions in plants.
-The modeling tool will help plant biologists target individual genes that control how plants respond to drought, high temperatures or other environmental […]
+The modeling to …

 An interdisciplinary team of researchers from North Carolina State University and University of California, Davis has developed a modeling algorithm that is able to identify genes associated with specific biological functions in plants.
 The modeling tool will help plant biologists target individual genes that control how plants respond to drought, high temperatures or other environmental stressors.